AaronNolan/Python-Sorting/README.md

 # Python-Sorting

-This Project has uses 6 sorting algoithms to sort a list of varied length.
-Each sort is timed, shown in a table and then a graph one by one for comparison.
+This Project uses 6 sorting algoithms to sort a list of varied length.
+Each sort is:
+              1) Timed,
+              2) Shown in a table and
+              3) Then a graph one by one for comparison.